 Capilano Suspension Bridge is one of the most popular tourist attractions in Vancouver (I suggest getting here early in the morning to avoid the crowds).
 Yet despite the popularity, I still think it’s worth the visit.

-And if you visit at night, the bridge and tree walks light up with fairy lights!
+And if you visit at night, the bridge and tree walk light up with fairy lights!

 Although pricey, I think a flight tour over the North Shore mountains is 100% worth it.
 A few companies offer flightseeing tours, departing from either Coal Harbour (seaplanes) or Delta (land planes).